Nirathan/code-challenge-client-react/README.md

 - `npm test` - Runs available tests

 ## Improvements
-- Beer list moved to a separate component
+- Beer list moved to a separate component.
-- Data is moved to a separate file
+- Data is moved to a separate file.
 - Unit tests are added and packaged inside the components.

 ## Future Improvements